qu-cheng/COVID_exit/README.md

 * **Model_EstimateBeta.R** contains code for estimating beta according to the specified R0
 * **Model_SampleNext.R** contains code for sampling the next state and time to the next state
 * **Model_Main.R** contains code for the individual-based model
 * **Model_Simulation.R** contains example code for running the simulations for China with the 100 sets of intervention parameters randomly sampled by the Latin hypercube sampling method.
-Simulations for other places can be simply adapted from this file.
+Simulations for other places can be simply adapted from this file by changing the input file for the parameter sets, age structure and vaccine coverage

 ## Data
 * **ContactMat_ZJJ.csv** contains the age-mixing pattern from [a survey](https://www.nature.com/articles/s41598-019-51609-8) conducted in Shanghai in 2017